VNNikolaidis/nnlib2Rcpp/README.md

 ( https://wp.me/p8rgs6-sh )

-More instructions on using 'nnlib2' and 'nnlib2Rcpp' can also be found in the package vingette, also found in PDF format here:
+More instructions on using 'nnlib2' and 'nnlib2Rcpp' can be found in the package vingette, also available in PDF format here:

 https://github.com/VNNikolaidis/nnlib2Rcpp/blob/master/doc/manual.pdf